 When dried ( which can take days or weeks depending on the weather and the size of the piece) they are bisque fired in my kiln, glazed, then fired for the final time.

-I want to make pottery accessible for everyone, regardless if they have a disability or not.
-I want pottery to be affordable , so everyone can 'have a go' if they wish, so that they can be creative and feel the freedom working with clay brings.
+At Sips Kent we want to make pottery accessible for everyone, regardless if they have a disability or not.
+We want pottery to be affordable, so everyone can 'have a go' if they wish, so that they can be creative and feel the freedom that working with clay brings.
+So why not contact us and book into a session, to come and play with clay and fall in love with a new and creative journey.